chromium/chromium/docs/contributing.md

 Sometimes a test might be flaky.
 If you have an isolated failure that appears unrelated to your change, try sending the change to the commit queue again.

-Alternatively, a developer with commit access can [directly commit][direct-commit] a change, bypassing the commit queue.
-This should only be used in emergencies because it will bypass all the safety nets.
+In emergencies, a developer with commit access can [directly commit][direct-commit] a change, bypassing the commit queue and all safety nets.

 ## Relanding a change